• Pinterest

 Curious about what to do with your poinsettias after the holidays?
 Simply fill a Rustic Dough Bowl with a combination of blooming plants!

-Wondering what to do with your poinsettias after Christmas?
+Do you still have a few poinsettias left after the holidays?
+Wondering what to do with them after Christmas?
 I have a great idea!
 Simply fill a rustic dough bowl with a combination of poinsettias and blooming plants!
 This makes such a quick and easy rustic dough bowl design idea!

 extra-large dough bowl filled with potted plants